spex-xray/spex-help/source/models/clus.rst

 | out3    | out3            | 1               |                 |
 +---------+-----------------+-----------------+-----------------+

 ..
-Warning:: when running resonance sattering, be aware that the computation times may become very large.
+Warning:: When running resonance sattering, be aware that the computation times may become very large.
-   For example, a run with 128 radial shells, 256 projected annuli, with cluster parameters adjsuted to the Perseus cluster, and with nit0 equal to :math:`10^5` and thus :math:`1.28\times 10^7` random drawings per spectral line (and 666 spectral lines included) takes about 6 hours to complete on a single core of a 2.3 GHz processor using the gfortran compiler; it may be faster using other processors or compilers.
+   For example, a run with 128 radial shells, 256 projected annuli, with cluster parameters adjusted to the Perseus cluster, and with nit0 equal to :math:`10^5` and thus :math:`1.28\times 10^7` random drawings per spectral line (and 666 spectral lines included) takes about 6 hours to complete on a single core of a 2.3 GHz processor using the gfortran compiler; it may be faster using other processors or compilers.
 For less ambituous accuracy